uwplse/Cassius/README.md

 [js-file]` flag allows you to specify a file of JavaScript to be run before capturing the page.

-*Note*: The capture script starts a full web browser, so may take a while to complete.
-It also creates a visible browser window.
-Do not interact with this window!
-On Linux machines, it is convenient to use the `xvfb-run` command to hide this window, like so:

-    xvfb-run -a python3 capture/capture.py [urls ...] --output [file]

 Testing if a Web Page is Supported
 ----------------------------------